aframeai/aframe-ai/README.md

-Let's beam some of the awesomeness of [AI Habitat](https://aihabitat.org/) over to A-Frame, so we can prototype awesome IoT/AI stuff directly in the browser.

 The idea of `aframe-ai` is to lower the entry-barrier for designers, students and the general public to explore ideas and create prototypes powered by AI.

 ## A-Frame as Artificial-Intelligence-Simulator